Diagnostic Assessment: Your Teaching And Intervention Must Have [+ Free Resources]

 Multiple-choice questions are usually the most effective form of diagnostic assessment.
 Each incorrect answer can be chosen to reveal a specific maths misconception and the question can be designed so that students can only answer it correctly if they do not hold a misconception related to that topic.

-The discrete list of answers makes it quick for the teacher to mark and students can receive instant feedback about their understanding.
+The discrete list of answers makes it quick for the teacher to mark and students can receive quick feedback about their understanding.

-Every pupil begins their online maths tutoring journey with a Third Space Learning diagnostic assessment to identify individual learning gaps and allow our maths specialists to create a personalised programme of lessons.
+Every pupil begins their online maths tutoring journey with Third Space Learning by sitting a carefully constructed diagnostic assessment to identify individual learning gaps and personalise their programme of lessons.

-The results of a student’s ‘Mission Zero’ is provided to schools via a diagnostic report
+The results of a student’s diagnostic assessment is provided to schools as part of an overview report for each student.

 Third Space Learning has created over 50 diagnostic quizzes for Years 1 to 6 covering all key topics: